Blogs | Health Tips

 How do the Chinese celebrate the Lunar New Year, and is the event physically or mentally beneficial?

-Often considered the most important day of the year in China, the Lunar New Year requires much preparation.
+Often considered the most important day of the year in China, the Lunar New Year the question is can you be healthy Chinese new year, this requires much preparation.

 In terms of your health, the mental benefits are certainly more obvious than the physical, but here are some examples of how you can embrace the event in a way that helps both.